t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 security service for the T2Ts and Ts2T communication patterns in the IoT as efficient local broadcast and multicast relies on symmetric group keys.

 All discussed protocols only cover unicast communication and therefore do not focus on group-key establishment.
+This applies in particular to (D)TLS and IKEv2.
 However, the Diffie-Hellman keys that are used in IKEv2 and HIP could be used for group Diffie-Hellman key-negotiations.
 Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage regarding the cryptographic overhead compared to application-focused security solutions (TLS/ DTLS or OSCOAP).
 This is due to the fact that application-focused solutions require cryptographic operations per group application, whereas network layer approaches may allow to share secure group associations between multiple applications (e.g., for neighbor discovery and routing or service discovery).
 Hence, implementing shared features lower in the communication stack can avoid redundant security measures.

 A number of group key solutions have been developed in the context of the